scutcsq/DWFormer/README.md

 # DWFormer: Dynamic Window Transformer for Speech Emotion Recognition

-This work is accepted by ICASSP 2023.
+This work is accepted by ICASSP 2023 Oral.

 The paper link is: